What happens when someone runs a Google search for your brand, industry, product, or service?

 Black hat SEO includes tactics that are clearly outlawed and/or unethical.
 This may include content automation, doorway pages, hidden links or text, keyword stuffing, negative SEO, sneaky redirects, cloaking, link schemes, link manipulation, article spinning, markup spam, duplicate content, etc.

 When you work with a company on some part of your marketing or branding strategy, the last thing you want is for that company to put all of your business out in the open – good, bad, or otherwise.
-Unfortunately, some SEO companies will.
+Unfortunately, some content marketing agencies will.
 They don’t mean anything bad by it – they’re simply looking for ways to show off who they’re working with and the results they’re getting for their clients – but it could put you in an uncomfortable position.

 Any good SEO company will offer client confidentiality and customer discretion.
 They might ask you for permission to include your logo on their website and/or write up a case study, but they won’t force you to.
 Your confidentiality is more important than their social proof.

-For example, the best SEO companies proactively report weekly to clients with status updates and real-time results.
+For example, the best search engine marketing firms proactively report weekly to clients with status updates and real-time results.
 They may do so in a shared document so that the client can be notified anytime there’s an update.
 This keeps everyone on the same page and prevents confusion.

 The best SEO companies are masters of their craft.
 They know what it takes to succeed and have the experience necessary to make educated strategic decisions that help their clients grow and improve.
 So while it’s a good idea to trust the guidance and discretion of a skilled SEO, you want to work with a company that gives you as much say as you’d like.